DisnakeDev/disnake/docs/api/audit_logs.rst

     .. attribute:: in_onboarding

-        Whether an onboarding prompt is required before a user completes the onboarding flow.
+        Whether an onboarding prompt is present in the initial onboarding flow.

         :type: :class:`bool`